Good Roads General Registration Form

 22

-2025 Road Safety School - Temporary Work Zones course
+2025 Road Safety School - Traffic Safety Analytics

-2025 Road Safety School - Temporary Work Zones course
+2025 Road Safety School - Traffic Safety Analytics

 Join Ontario's Premier Road Safety Education Event

-This comprehensive 4-day program begins with a full-day Safe System Principles conference attended by all participants, followed by three intensive days of temporary work zone safety training.
-Discover how proper work zone management is essential to the Safe System approach—maintaining safety for both workers and road users during construction and maintenance activities.
+This comprehensive 4-day program begins with a full-day Safe System Principles conference attended by all participants, followed by three intensive days of specialized Traffic Safety Analytics training.
+You'll discover how data-driven decision making is a cornerstone of the Safe System approach—transforming collision data into actionable insights that prevent crashes and save lives.

 Course Description